HTBox/allReady/docs/user_documentation/AddingAndConfiguringAnEvent.md

 * [Success Criteria](#Success_Criteria)
 * [Terminology](#Terminology)
 * [Notes and Comments](#Notes_and_Comments)

 ## <a name='Overview'></a> Overview

 This documentation will advise how to create and configure an event within a campaign in the allReady application.

 ## <a name='Prerequisites'></a> Prerequisites

-User must have already created a campaign (for which the event can be added to).
+The user must have already created a campaign (for which the event can be added to).

-User should be an administrator within the allReady application in order to see this option.
+The user should be an administrator within the allReady application in order to see this option.

 ## <a name='User_Walkthrough'></a> User Walkthrough

-First, user will sign in to the allReady application with administrator account.
+First, the user will sign in to the allReady application with an administrator account.
 Within Admin options, the user will select Campaigns.

 ![](images/AdminCampaignDropdown.PNG?raw=true)